Shell India to challenge tax claim on share funding

-MUMBAI Anglo-Dutch oil major Royal Dutch Shell's (RDSa.L) Indian unit will challenge a claim by the local tax authorities that a share sale to its overseas parent in 2009 was undervalued by $2.7 billion, the latest tax conflict involving a foreign company in India.
+MUMBAI Anglo-Dutch oil major Royal Dutch Shell's (RDSa.L) Indian unit will challenge a claim by the local tax authorities that a share sale to its overseas parent in 2009 was undervalued by $2.7 billion (1.7 billion pounds), the latest tax conflict involving a foreign company in India.

 Shell India said on Monday that as part of its investment in the country Shell India Markets Pvt Ltd issued 87 million shares to parent Shell Gas BV at 10 rupees apiece in 2009.

-Tax authorities have valued those at 183 rupees a share, proposing an adjustment in the value of the deal of 152 billion rupees ($2.7 billion), Shell said.
+Tax authorities have valued those at 183 rupees a share, proposing an adjustment in the value of the deal of 152 billion rupees (1.7 billion pounds), Shell said.

 India has stepped up enforcement of tax collections as it looks to raise revenue to help plug its fiscal deficit.